 It isn’t easy for Nigerians to do business here because of frustration from government officials and bad plus inconsistent policies.

 That’s why foreign investors are most times mandated to pay heavily to bribe government officials to set up their businesses.

 The government needs to do more as pointed out in one of our analysis on the factors foreign investor needs to consider before investing in Nigeria.

-Mauritius doesn’t only has the facilities that accommodate investment and businesses, it also has a friendly tax regime that support small medium enterprises.
+Mauritius doesn’t only have the facilities that accommodate investment and businesses, it also has a friendly tax regime that supports small and medium enterprises.

 Why Ghana and Egypt Are Better Than Nigeria In Terms of Investment

-For countries like Egypt and Ghana that have conducive business environment than the most populated African country, one may be wondering what they are doing better than Nigeria.
+For countries like Egypt and Ghana that have more conducive business environments than the most populated African country, one may be wondering what they are doing better than Nigeria.

 Some of them are: